Is there any way to avoid a hard Border in a no-deal Brexit?

 Can a hard Border on the island of Ireland be avoided in the event of a no-deal Brexit?
 Probably not, is the answer.
 Just as the European Commission spokesman said on Tuesday.

-The reason for the qualification is that there would technically be ways around it, but not ones which the governments involved – in Ireland, the UK and the rest of the EU – would be likely to all sign up to in the wake of a no-deal Brexit.
-So if there is a no-deal Brexit, some kind of checks and controls at the Irish Border look very difficult to avoid.
+The reason for the qualification is that there would technically be ways around it, but not ones which the governments involved – in Ireland, the UK and the rest of the EU – would be likely to all sign up to.
+So if there is a no-deal Brexit, some kind of checks and controls at the Irish Border look inevitable.
 Where there may be scope for discussions is how these would operate.

 After Brexit, the Irish Border becomes an external frontier for the EU trading bloc.
 In a no-deal scenario, the UK would leave the EU trading regime – the customs union and single market – overnight.